 By understanding what is a people pleaser and by implementing the above-stated measures, one will be able to regain their time and focus on affairs that are significant to them.

-When you follow these strategies, you will notice a change in your thought process and perception of your needs and relationships.
+By following these strategies, you will gradually notice a shift in your thought process and perception of your needs and relationships, ultimately learning how to stop being a people pleaser.

 Being able to define what is a people pleaser may seem quite straightforward, it is actually more about understanding the implications of this behavior on your mental state, interpersonal interactions, and health in general.
 The consequences of being a people-pleaser, in the long run, are that individuals experience exhaustion and stress and become detached from who they are.